Post: Data-Driven Workforce Planning: Frequently Asked Questions

 - Route high-impact, long-lead-time gaps to immediate L&D investment and proactive sourcing pipelines.
 Route low-impact, short-lead-time gaps to just-in-time hiring plans.

-Can data actually predict when employees are likely to leave?
+Can data predict when employees are likely to leave?

 What role does AI play in workforce planning?